1958 in the Vietnam War: April

-The CIA estimated that the Viet Cong numbered 1,700 armed men.
+The CIA estimated that the VC numbered 1,700 armed men.

 June

-To defend themselves against the offensives of the South Vietnamese army, the Viet Cong — contrary to the wishes of North Vietnam — began organizing themselves into military units.
-The first battalion of Viet Cong troops was established in Zone D in mid-1958.
+To defend themselves against the offensives of the ARVN, the VC — contrary to the wishes of North Vietnam — began organizing themselves into military units.
+The first battalion of VC troops was established in War Zone D in mid-1958.
 Zone D, about 40 km northeast of Saigon, was an important communist base area.

 July

-Communist party leaders met with representatives of the highland Montagnard people in Quang Ngai Province of South Vietnam to plan an uprising against the Diem government.
+Communist party leaders met with representatives of the highland Montagnard people in Quang Ngai Province of South Vietnam to plan an uprising against the Diệm government.

-(approximate date) Chinese Premier Zhou Enlai's advice to the North Vietnamese government was that it should focus on promoting "socialist revolution and reconstruction in the North."
+Chinese Premier Zhou Enlai's advice to the North Vietnamese government was that it should focus on promoting "socialist revolution and reconstruction in the North."
 Zhou said that "realization of revolutionary transformation in the South was impossible at this stage."
 The North should await "proper opportunities."
 China was not enthusiastic about a military attempt by North Vietnam to unify the two Vietnams.